11x AI Review in 2026: The Right Sales Tool for Your Business?

 • Needs frequent script refinement

-Something interesting I discovered, but perhaps not surprisingly, during the research, is that while 11x promotes running Alice and Mike simultaneously, you’ll see better results by implementing them in phases.
+Something interesting I discovered, but perhaps not surprisingly, during the research, is that while 11x promotes running Alice and Julian simultaneously, you’ll see better results by implementing them in phases.

-Start with Alice AI SDR for email outreach, perfect those sequences, and then gradually introduce Mike for phone follow-ups.
+Start with Alice AI SDR for email outreach, perfect those sequences, and then gradually introduce Julian for phone follow-ups.
 This staged approach lets you refine each channel before adding complexity.

 You can, of course, use both individually if you wish, but you’ll probably od better with both, but then you do have to pay for both, so bear that in mind.